Asparagopsis taxiformis: Methane emissions reduction in ruminants

-In 2014, researchers at CSIRO and James Cook University demonstrated that feeding ruminants a diet containing one to two percent red seaweed reduced their methane emissions by over 90 percent.
-Of 20 types of seaweed tested, A. taxiformis showed the most promise, with nearly 99 percent effectiveness.
+In 2014, researchers at CSIRO and James Cook University (supported by Meat & Livestock Australia) demonstrated that treating ruminal fluid with one to two percent red seaweed reduced their methane emissions by over 90 percent.
+Of 30 types of seaweed tested, A. taxiformis showed the most promise, with nearly 99 percent effectiveness.

 The findings spurred further investigation into its effects on ruminant animal enteric methane production.
 In 2016, the same team showed that 2-5% of seaweed biomass effectively reduced production by 98-100% in vitro and, in a separate study, identified the bioactives in A. taxiformis.
 While dichloromethane extract was the most potent bioactive, reducing methane production by 79%, bromoform and dibromochloromethane had the highest activity inhibiting methane production, and only bromoform is present in sufficient quantities to be effective.
-In 2020, they showed that a 0.2% addition of A. taxiformis to cattle’s feed reduced the livestock’s methane emissions by over 98%.
-In 2021, a team from UC Davis found that additions of 0.25% and 0.5% reduced cattle’s enteric methane emissions by 69.8% and 80% respectively.
+In 2020, they showed that a 0.2% addition of A. taxiformis to cattle's feed reduced the livestock's methane emissions by over 98%.
+In 2021, a team from UC Davis found that additions of 0.25% and 0.5% reduced cattle's enteric methane emissions by 69.8% and 80% respectively.

 Supply from wild harvest is not expected to be adequate to support broad adoption.
 Subsequent to the Australian study, CSIRO established FutureFeed Pty Ltd., which holds the global intellectual property (IP) rights for the use of Asparagopsis for livestock feed, with the aim of significantly reducing enteric methane emissions in ruminants.
-In 2020, FutureFeed won a Food Planet Prize worth $1 million for the research behind its inception.
+In 2020, FutureFeed won a Food Planet Prize worth USD $1 million for the research behind its inception.

+Aquaculture

 A. taxiformis has yet to be commercially farmed at scale, but several companies are working towards it as they make the seaweed available to the livestock industry.
 A research/development initiative called Greener Grazing is seeking to close the life cycle of A. taxiformis and demonstrate ocean-based grow-out.